First-order Newton-type Estimator for Distributed Estimation and Inference: Methodology

 Given the mini-batch SGD, we are ready to introduce the divide-and-conquer SGD (DC-SGD).
 For the ease of illustration, suppose that the entire sample with the size $N$ is evenly distributed on $L$ machines (or split into $L$ parts) with the sub-sample size $n=N/L$ on each local machine.
 For the ease of presentation, we assume that $N/L$ is a positive integer.
 On each machine $k=1,2,\dots,L$, we run the mini-batch SGD with the batch size $m$ in \eqref{eq:SGD_mini}.
 Let $\mathcal{H}_k$ be the indices of the data points on the $k$-th machine, which is further split into $s$ mini-batches $\{H_{k,i}, i=1,2,\dots, s\}$ with $|H_{k,i}|=m$ and $s=n/m$.
 On the $k$-th machine, we run our mini-batch SGD in \eqref{eq:SGD_mini} and obtain the local estimator $\teeSGD^{(k)}$.
 The final estimator is aggregated by averaging the local estimators from $L$ machines, i.e.,

 Note that the DC-SGD algorithm only involves one round of aggregation.
 The details of the DC-SGD are presented in Algorithm \ref{algo:dc-sgd}.

 In Theorem \ref{th_dc}, we establish the convergence rate of the DC-SGD in terms of the dimension $p$, the number of machines $L$, the total sample size $N$ and the mini-batch size $m$.
-Moreover, we show that for the DC-SGD estimator to achieve the same rate as the mini-batch SGD running on the entire dataset, it requires a condition on the number of machines $L$.
+Moreover, we show that for the DC-SGD to achieve the same rate as the mini-batch SGD running on the entire dataset, it requires a condition on the number of machines $L$.
+This condition is essential because the averaging scheme in a divide-and-conquer approach only reduces the variance but not the bias term.